Neonatal withdrawal: Cannabis

-There are pre- and post-natal exposure risk of neurobehavioral disorders.
-The exposure during pregnancy can alter the newborn infants' short and long term adverse effects.
-This can include low birth weight, reduced head circumference, cognitive deficits, emotional dysregulation, high impulsiveness, and higher risk to develop a substance disorder.
-It can range from childhood, adolescence and early adulthood.
-While mixture with other drugs, cannabis can prolong the effects of the additional.
+There are pre- and post-natal exposure risks of neurobehavioral disorders.
+Exposure during pregnancy can cause low birth weight, reduced head circumference, cognitive deficits, emotional dysregulation, high impulsiveness, and higher risk to develop a substance disorder.
+The effects can continue into early adulthood.

 Cocaine

-Newborn infants with cocaine exposure during neonate manifests abnormal neurobehavioral changes.
-This is typically found between 48 hours and 72 hours of life.
-Cocaine is a vasoconstrictor which is the main mechanism that causes harm to the fetus and placenta.
-As the drug is capable of crossing the blood-brain barrier and placenta, they will experience shortcomings.
-In a randomized case-controlled prospective study, there are a few characteristic traits the exposed group does more frequently.
-Compared to the control group, the cocaine-exposed infants share a few features which includes jitteriness, tremors, irritability, excessive sucking, extreme alertness, abnormal breathing and autonomic instability.
-Based on how much of the drug the infant was exposed to, there is a positive dose-response relationship between exposure of cocaine and hyperactivity along with the adaptability to its environment.
+Newborn infants with cocaine exposure manifest abnormal neurobehavioral changes.
+These are typically found between 48 hours and 72 hours of life.
+Cocaine is a vasoconstrictor, which is the main mechanism that causes harm to the fetus and placenta.
+As the drug is capable of crossing the blood–brain barrier and placenta, they will experience shortcomings.
+In a 2005 randomized case-controlled prospective study, cocaine-exposed infants displayed jitteriness, tremors, irritability, excessive sucking, extreme alertness, abnormal breathing and autonomic instability.
+Based on how much of the drug the infant was exposed to, there is a positive dose-response relationship between exposure of cocaine and hyperactivity.

 Alcohol

-Alcohol is one of the most commonly used drugs.
-With long term exposure of alcohol from the pregnant individual to newborn infant, there are withdrawal symptoms from the central nervous system depressant.
-These traits were characterized by tremors, hypertonia, restlessness, excessive mouthing movements, inconsolable crying and reflex abnormalities.
+Alcohol, a central nervous system depressant, is one of the most commonly used drugs.
+With long-term exposure of alcohol to newborn infant, there are withdrawal symptoms.
+These are characterized by tremors, hypertonia, restlessness, excessive mouthing movements, inconsolable crying and reflex abnormalities.
 There are direct effects known as fetal alcohol spectrum disorder.

 Nicotine

-Nicotine-exposed infants along with opioids may showcase more NAS signs.
+Nicotine-exposed infants may showcase more NAS signs.
 However, it is not certain if the effects is due to it being a transient drug effect or a true withdrawal.
-There can be increase in tone and alertness with poor self-regulation.
+There can be an increase in tone and alertness with poor self-regulation.